icp4a/automation-decision-services-samples/samples/MachineLearningCompleteTutorial/README.md

  [![Video covers how to run a notebbok in Watson Studio.](images/ml_sample.png)](https://youtu.be/bbEZk4ypRQU&ab_channel=IBMSupportandTraining)

  *Note*
  There are some minor changes in the graphic user interface in this video compared to the latest version of Watson Studio.
-The actions remain the sames.
+The actions remain the same.

- 1.You create a new asset using the notebook provided in [`automation-decision-services-samples/samples/MachineLearningCompleteTutorial/model/Predict loan default with PMML in WML.ipynb`](model/Predict%20loan%20default%20with%20PMML%20in%20WML.ipynb).
+ 1. You create a new asset using the notebook provided in [`automation-decision-services-samples/samples/MachineLearningCompleteTutorial/model/Predict loan default with PMML in WML.ipynb`](model/Predict%20loan%20default%20with%20PMML%20in%20WML.ipynb).

  2. You read the notebook then you update the following values inside:
    - url: your Watson Machine Learning API endpoint URL.
    - apikey: see below for more information on how to get it.